raveintospace/RickMortyTest/README.md

 -- Testing Framework: Used Testing instead of XCTest to enhance test readability and maintainability.

 -- Some subviews use basic property types (e.g., String, Int, etc.) instead of custom models (e.g., CardCharacter) to enhance reusability across different projects.

--- Some ViewModel properties have to be explicitly declared as @Published to work with Combine, even them being on a @Observable class